mbusath/rejson/docs/commands.md

 Paths always begin at the root of a ReJSON value.
 The root is denoted by the period character (`.`).
 For paths referencing the root's children, prefixing the path with the root is optional.

-Dotted- and square-bracket-quoted-child notation are both supported for objects, so the following paths all refer to _boo_, child of _foo_ under the root:
+Dotted- and square-bracketed, single-or-double-quoted-child notation are both supported for object keys, so the following paths all refer to _boo_, child of _foo_ under the root:
-interchangable:

 *   `.foo.bar`
 *   `foo["bar"]`
-*   `["foo"]["bar"]`
+*   `['foo']["bar"]`

 Array elements are accessed by their index enclosed by a pair of square brackets.
 The index is 0-based, with 0 being the first element of the array, 1 being the next element and so on.
 These